-Aroma Development in Champagne: The Journey from Fruit Bomb to Mature Dream
+Aroma Development in Champagne: The Journey from Fruit Bomb to Maturity Dream

-As The Champagne Guy, I continually experience magical moments when I open a decades-old champagne and discover the complex aromatic world that has developed over the years.
+As The Champagne Guy, I keep experiencing magical moments when I open a decades-old champagne and discover the complex world of aromas that has developed over the years.
 The evolution of champagne aromas is a fascinating phenomenon that captivates every enthusiast.

 The Three Phases of Aroma Development

-In the first years, primary aromas dominate, stemming directly from the grapes.
+In the first years, the primary aromas dominate, which come directly from the grapes.
 This phase is characterized by intense fruitiness and vibrant acidity.

 • Citrus fruits: Lime, lemon, grapefruit